Lspacedev/marketplace-app-backend/README.md

 #### Reviews Router:

-- Get all products.
+- Get all buyer's reviews.
-- Get individual product.
-- Buy product
+- Add a review.

 Endpoints